A response from Sir Peter Bottomley MP:

 Fur and Fois Gras:

-The government is aware of the welfare concerns over fois gras and Ministers are currently committed to building an evidence base to develop future policy.
-Please be assured that the policies set out on the APAW have not been shelved.
+The government is aware of the welfare concerns over foie gras, and Ministers are currently committed to building an evidence base to develop future policy.
+Please be assured that the policies set out in the Action Plan for Animal Welfare are being considered.

 Ministers are similarly working on gaining evidence to develop further policy on fur sale and the use of faux fur.